 The “crooked” section of Lombard Street is both a residential neighborhood and one of the most popular tourist destinations in San Francisco, drawing approximately 2 million visitors each year.

 As overall tourism in San Francisco has increased, so has the number of tourists on the street, and crowd control issues around the area have become more challenging.
-The Transportation Authority is studying how a paid reservation system could alleviate congestion in the area.
-Funds from reservations could pay for the system’s administration and traffic management.
+The Transportation Authority conducted studies that found a paid reservation system could alleviate congestion in the area.

 Timeline & Status

 2017: The Transportation Authority released a study with recommendations for addressing congestion on the Crooked Street, including a reservations and pricing system for vehicles.

-In 2019, the Transportation Authority completed a second study (PDF) on design options of a paid reservations system and how it could successfully address traffic congestion while ensuring safety, financial viability, continued tourism, and livability of the surrounding neighborhood.
+2019: The Transportation Authority completed a second study (PDF) on design options of a paid reservations system and how it could successfully address traffic congestion while ensuring safety, financial viability, continued tourism, and livability of the surrounding neighborhood.
 In October, Governor Gavin Newsom vetoed AB 1605, which would have authorized San Francisco to establish a reservation and pricing pilot program for Lombard Crooked Street.
 The bill was authored by Assemblymember Phil Ting and had passed through the state legislature.

-This project is supported by the Transportation Authority's Neighborhood Program at the request of District 2 Supervisor and Transportation Authority Board Member Catherine Stefani.
+This project is supported in part by the Transportation Authority's Neighborhood Program at the request of District 2 Supervisor and Transportation Authority Board Member Catherine Stefani.

 What We Studied: Paid Reservations System